3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 absolute address in runtime and comparing it.
 But comparing it with what?
 With the addresses in the **EAT**?
 But here in **syscalls**, there are some functions that don't have an **EAT export** so then what?
-The only true answer is will be calculating the absolute address from the file on disk and then calculate the absolute offsets from the runtime but like I said it is quite complex, the AV/EDR needs to make two different calculations but that will detect our hook.
+The only true answer is will be calculating the absolute address from the file on disk and then calculate the absolute offsets from the runtime but like I said it is quite complex, the AV/EDR needs to make two different calculations but in that way it is possible to detect our hook.
- Anyways I don't really think that for now any AV/EDR is doing that.
+ Anyways I don't really think that any AV/EDR is doing that.

-We can't infect the kernel with anything, we can just make for example the **NtUnloadKey2** syscall to execute **MmCopyVirtualMemory** by just changing the relative offset that will point to the other function.
+We also no need in infecting the kernel with anything, we can just make for example the **NtUnloadKey2** syscall to execute **MmCopyVirtualMemory** by just changing the relative offset that will point to the other function.

-So now we need to specify which syscall will perfom to hook.
+So now we need to specify which syscall will perfom the hook.
 I decided to use **NtShutdownSystem**, why?
-Because it is likely that it will not be called often during runtime :D And it is exported in **EAT**, so we don't need to search by pattern for it.
+Because it is likely will not be called often during runtime, and it is exported in **EAT**, so we don't need to search it by AOB scan.

 {{< img src="15.png">}}

 Here we are retrieving the **PAGE** section **address** and **size**.
 With it we will make **padding abuse**.
 Then we will fetch **NtShutdownSystem export**, we need it to save the original function functionality.
-Without it, we even can't turn off our pc :D
+Without it, we can't even turn off our pc lol.

 As we are copying our payload to the padding, we are not copying our **.data** section so we won't be able access the **global variables**.
-We need to save our original **NtShutdownSystem address**.
+We need find a way to save our original **NtShutdownSystem address**.

 I decided to just copy it to the memory before the function with the signature **0xDEAD** to identify the end.
-We will see later how is will be extracted, in the payload.
+We will see later how it will be extracted in the payload function.
-As we are inside the ntoskrnl, we can just walk to its image base and gets function address from EAT but it will impact our perfomance.
+As we are inside the ntoskrnl, we can just walk to its image base and gets function address from EAT but my solution is more universal.

-Next as I said, we are copying our payload byte by byte to the padding, we are looking for function end, by **0xCC**(INT 3), that is the indicator of the function padding/end in binary.
+Next as I said, we are copying our payload byte by byte to the padding, we are looking for function end, by **0xCC**(INT 3), that is the indicator of the function padding (end) in binary.

 {{< img src="16.png">}}

 Here we are trying to resolve the **KiServiceTable**.
-You might think that we can just use the pattern scan for reference and that's all, but the problem is that even on other Windows 10 22H2 builds, the pattern is different, so we will have to manually walk to it from the kernel entry point.
-Fortunately, it's close to ABT.
+You might think that we can just use the pattern scan for reference, but the problem is that even on other Windows 10 22H2 builds, the pattern is different, so we will have to manually walk to it from the kernel entry point.

 The manual walk looks like this: